You need to prepare the required documents when collecting goods to be exported from the European Union (EU) and into the United Kingdom (UK).

 - a TAD from the trader, and be told by the trader that the movement has been released to the transit procedure and that they can proceed to the place of exit from the EU member state

-- a LRN or a TAD that hasn’t been released to the transit procedure, and be told to present the goods and the LRN or TAD to the EU member state authorities at a nominated EU office of departure – the goods will then be released to and a TAD will be given to the driver
+- a LRN or a TAD that hasn’t been released to the transit procedure, and be told to present the goods and the LRN or TAD to the EU member state authorities at an EU office of departure – Custom Office List – the goods will then be released to and a TAD will be given to the driver

 The exporter/agent is responsible for updating the haulage company and driver on the status of the TAD.

 Link to – Apply for an ATA Carnet

 If the trader arranges for the goods to move under the ATA Convention, the driver must obtain the ATA carnet document from the trader.